mkyleUD/Caviness-HPC-Intro/_episodes/02-filesystem.md

 via Omni-path Infiniband.

 ### Lustre storage
-The Lustre filesystem is not backed up nor are there snapshots to recover deleted files.
+The Lustre filesystem is not backed up nor are their snapshots to recover deleted files.
 However, it is a robust RAID-6 system.
 Thus, the filesystem can survive a concurrent disk failure of two independent hard drives and still rebuild its contents automatically.
 All users have access to the public scratch directory (lustre/scratch).
-They can also create their own directorys under the `/lustre/scratch` directory.
+They can also create their own directories under the `/lustre/scratch` directory.
 It should be noted that IT-RCI staff may run cleanup procedures as needed to purge aged files or directories in `/lustre/scratch` if old files are degrading system performance.